 Inoculation and Fertility

-Inoculants are sensitive to granular fertilizer.
-Banding fertilizer to the side and/or below the seed is recommended.
-Never mix inoculant with granular fertilizer.
+Inoculants are sensitive to granular fertilizer therefore, banding fertilizer to the side and/or below the seed is recommended.
+Inoculant should never be tank blended with fertilizer.
 Inoculants are also sensitive to some seed-applied fungicides.
-Check the label of both the inoculant and seed treatment for compatibility.
-When using a combination of fungicide and inoculant, apply the fungicide to the seed first, allow it to dry, and apply the inoculant immediately prior to seeding.
+Check the labels of both the inoculant and seed treatment for compatibility.
+When using a combination of fungicide and inoculant, apply the fungicide to the seed first, allow it to dry, and then apply the inoculant immediately prior to seeding.

 If the rhizobia are actively fixing nitrogen, the nodules will appear visibly red or pink inside.
 Nitrogen fixation is synchronized with plant growth, supplying the crop nitrogen during rapid vegetative growth.
+Nitrogen fixation declines once plants begin pod formation and seed development.

 Seed applied inoculant should result in nodules forming on the primary root near the crown.
 If the inoculant was soil applied (granular), nodules should be found on primary and secondary roots.
 Lack of nodules indicates rhizobia did not infect the pulse plant.
 Lack of a pink colour (usually green or cream coloured) indicates the rhizobia are not fixing nitrogen.
-Nitrogen-fixation declines once plants begin pod formation and seed development.

 Nitrogen: Soil testing is important.
-If soil nitrogen levels are unusually high, nodulation and nitrogen fixation may be adversely affected.
+High soil nitrogen levels will adversely affect nodulation and fixation.
 As the supply of nitrogen from soil and fertilizer increases, the amount of nitrogen fixed by the plant decreases.
 Nitrogen is necessary for high yields, but generally nitrogen fertilizer application is not required for lentil.
-Lentil can drive up to 80 per cent of its nitrogen requirements through nitrogen fixation.
+Lentils can derive up to 80 per cent of its nitrogen requirements through nitrogen fixation.
 The remaining nitrogen comes from the soil (available at time of seeding plus mineralized during growing season).